PhantomPilots/AutoFarming/README.md

 ## Installation

-Follow these steps:

-1. Download the code: Either by downloading manually (at the top, click on `Code->Download ZIP`), or by using GIT (recommended) in a PowerShell terminal: `git clone https://github.com/PhantomPilots/AutoFarming.git`.
+#### Git

+To keep up-to-date with any updates, you'll need to install [Git](https://gitforwindows.org/) for Windows.
+Simply download the executable and install it.

+#### Python

-2. Install Python 3.10 or higher from the Microsoft Store:<br>
+Install Python 3.10 or higher from the Microsoft Store:<br>
 <img src="readme_images/python311.png" alt="IDLE app" width="200"/><br>

+#### Download the code

+1. After you have installed Git from above, open a folder where you want to download the code.
+2. While pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
+3. Once the terminal is open, simply right-click inside to paste the command `git clone https://github.com/PhantomPilots/AutoFarming.git`, and press `ENTER`.
+This downloads the code into a folder named _AutoFarming_.
-3. After Python is installed, we need to install some additional modules for the scripts to work.
+4. Now we need to install some additional Python modules for the scripts to work.
 To do so, follow these steps:
-   1. Open the AutoFarming folder.
+   1. Open the _AutoFarming_ folder.
-   2. While pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
+   2. Like before, while pressing the `SHIFT` key, right-click inside the folder and then click on `Open PowerShell window here`.
    3. Once the terminal opens, paste the command: `python -m pip install -r requirements.txt` and press `ENTER`.

 #### Sizer